vmware-tanzu/cloud-native-security-inspector/README.md

 - [kubectl](https://kubernetes.io/docs/reference/kubectl/) and docker commands are ready to use.

 ## Deployment & Run
-Follow the instructions below to deploy Cloud Native Security Inspector.
+Follow the instructions below to deploy the Cloud Native Security Inspector.
-Refer to the [documentation](USER-GUIDE.md) for more details on how to use Cloud Native Security Inspector.
 There are two deployment options:
 - Using pre-built images
 - Building images from scratch